iLert/docs/critical-push-notifications-and-dnd-overrides/android-push-notification-dnd-configuration.md

 * then on **App info**
 * search for **iLert** in the list and tap on it
 * tap on **Notifications**
-* tap on the **sound channel e.g. merrychristmas** for the audio that you have selected in the iLert app for your high and low priority notifications - or do it for all in the list
+* tap on the **sound channel e.g. merrychristmas** for the audio that you have selected in the ilert app for your high and low priority notifications - or do it for all in the list
 * ensure the top selection is set on **Alerting** and not on _Silent_
 * tap on **Advanced**
 * enable the toggle for **Override Do Not Disturb** (probably also ensure the rest of the options is enabled to, but that should be their default state)